amethystaurora-robo/amethystaurora-robo/README.md

 ✅ **Expand expertise in deep learning & bioinformatics**
 ✅ **Collaborate on open-source projects and innovative research**

+🏹 If you like what you see, please consider hiring me on [UpWork](https://www.upwork.com/freelancers/~01218f57ed8d2bb823)

 ---

 ## 🔧 **Tech & Tools I Use**